Murayama Statement: Japanese imperialism and war crimes

 The Murayama statement apologizes for Japanese war crimes and atrocities committed during the period of Japanese imperialism, especially during the Second Sino-Japanese War, World War II, and the annexation of Korea.
 The war crimes mainly involved the Imperial Japanese Army and the Imperial Japanese Navy, responsible for the deaths of millions.
 Actions include a wide range including torture of prisoners of war, forced labor, biological warfare, looting, rape, and the use of comfort women.
 In addition, Japan's Ministry of Foreign Affairs states the country acknowledges its role in the damage caused by Japan during World War II.

 The Kono Statement (1993)

 Japanese governments have issued several official apologies for their war crimes and other actions during the Imperial era.
 The apology that most immediately preceded the Murayama Statement was the Kono Statement announced by LDP Chief Cabinet Secretary Yōhei Kōno on August 4, 1993.
-With this statement, Japan acknowledged for the first time that their military was directly or indirectly involved in the military-run brothels and used coercion to make the comfort women provide sex to the Japanese soldiers.
+With this statement, Japan acknowledged for the first time that their military was directly or indirectly involved in the sexual slavery system called comfort women.
+The military ran brothels and used coercion to make the comfort women provide sex to the Japanese soldiers.